What Happens During Genetic Testing for Cancer Risk?

 What if genetic testing shows an increased cancer risk?

-Some of the ways you might lower your risk include:
+Depending on which type(s) of cancer you are at increased risk for, some of the ways you might lower your risk include:

 - Chemoprevention: Taking medicines to help reduce risk